JCPradelPH/bootcamp-exam/README.md

-# My Applicant Examination
+# Clean Architecture (Data Layer, Domain Layer Exam)

-Included in this repository are two folders containing the two parts of the exam.
-Kindly read the instructions carefully.
+Included in this repository is the pre-requisite <a href="[http://jsonplaceholder.typicode.com/](https://github.com/JCPradelPH/bootcamp-exam/blob/main/base_usecase.dart)" target="_blank">JSONPlaceholder service(http://jsonplaceholder.typicode.com/)</a>.

 ## Instructions
 1. Use of frameworks such as React, Vue, Angular, etc. is not allowed.
 (Part 2)